yoonghan/walcron-microfrontend-shared/README.md

 ## Publishing commands

-To build and publish
+To build and publish, this is built into Gitlab CI/CD integration with allow/continue on failure.

 `npm publish`

 To update versioning 'patch'|'minor'|'major'.
+Please bump before opening Pull Request.

 `npm version <release>`